 Precious metals can be bought VAT-free in Canada.

 Diversification out of the euro area and out of Europe.

-Storage outside of the banking system.
+Storage outside the banking system.

-The stored precious metals are fully insured.
+The stored precious metal is fully insured.

 The customer becomes 100% economic and legal owner.